Executive Search · Finance & Accounting · Financial Services · Trading & Energy · DFW & National

 "Most recruiters learn about your world from job descriptions.
 I learned mine from working in it — and recruiting exclusively within it for years."

-Six-plus years and hundreds of searches later, I've placed people across the full CFO organization, from Senior Accountants and Finance Managers up through Controllers, VPs of Finance, and CFOs, for mid-market and growth-stage companies in real estate, private equity, technology, manufacturing, energy, and professional services.
+Six-plus years and hundreds of searches later, I've placed people across the full CFO organization — Senior Accountants and Finance Managers up through Controllers, VPs of Finance, and CFOs — for mid-market and growth-stage companies in real estate, private equity, technology, manufacturing, energy, and professional services.

 Volume of placements